This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 There’s going to be tension when you’re singing in your upper range (so your vocal cords don’t break) but there should not be any strain.

-Rather than try to force out the grittiness in your voice, you want to notice and analyze what’s happening and try to add that growly sound.
+Rather than try to force out the grittiness in your vocal cords, you want to notice and analyze what’s happening and try to add that growly sound.

 Now, your voice is going to get tired quickly and you can probably do this twice before your voice gets exhausted, which is alright.